 Awarded annually to the student who best exemplifies Professor Harper's philosophy of education, and who has been accepted into a Ph.D. program in some area of psychology.
-In addition, the two best research projects (not Honors Projects), submitted by senior students toward completion of the requirements for a major in psychology, will be awarded prizes.
+In addition, awards may also be made to the two best research projects of senior students toward completion of the requirements for a major in psychology.
 Named in honor of Professor Robert S. Harper, Knox faculty 1949-87.
 Established by his family, colleagues, former students, and friends.